War in Donbas: November 2014 separatist elections and aftermath

-Following the reports of these troop and equipment movements, NATO General Philip Breedlove said on 12 November that he could confirm that Russian troops and heavy equipment had crossed into Ukraine during the preceding week.
+Following the reports of these troop and equipment movements, NATO General Philip Breedlove said on 12 November that Russian troops and heavy equipment had crossed into Ukraine during the preceding week.
 In response, the Ukrainian Defence Ministry said that it was preparing for a renewed offensive by pro-Russian forces.
 Russian Defence Ministry spokesman Major General Igor Konashenkov said "there was and is no evidence" to support NATO's statement.

 By 2 December, at least 1,000 people had died during fighting in the Donbas, since the signing of the Minsk Protocol in early September.
 A BBC report said that the ceasefire had been "a fiction".
-In light of this continued fighting, Ukrainian and separatist forces agreed to cease all military operations for a "Day of Silence" on 9 December.
-Ukrainian president Petro Poroshenko said that he hoped that the "Day of Silence" would encourage the signing of a new peace deal.
-Whilst no new peace talks took place following the "Day of Silence", fighting between Ukrainian and separatist forces lessened significantly over the course of December.
+Fighting lessened significantly during December.
 A report by the International Crisis Group stated that the late 2014 financial crisis in Russia, in tandem with American and European economic sanctions, deterred further advances by pro-Russian forces.
 The report also raised concerns about the potential for "humanitarian catastrophe" in separatist-controlled Donbas during the cold winter months, saying that the separatists were unable "to provide basic services for the population".

 The ruins of Donetsk International Airport, December 2014.
 The control tower has since been completely destroyed.

 In line with the Minsk Protocol, more prisoner exchanges took place during the week of 21–27 December.
 More OSCE-organised talks were held in Minsk during that week, but they reached no result.
 In a press conference on 29 December, Ukrainian President Petro Poroshenko said that the Minsk Protocol was becoming effective "point by point", and also said that "progress" was being made.
 Since the signing of the Protocol, over 1,500 people held by the separatists had been released as part of the prisoner exchanges.
 Whereas Ukrainian forces had been losing about 100 men per day prior to the Protocol, only about 200 had been killed in the four months since its signing.
 Poroshenko also said that he believed that conflict would only end if Russian troops were to leave Donbas.